-The first part of this article may be a bit simplistic – but hang in there for a while.
+The first part of this article may be simplistic but hang in there for a while.
 When you are driving on patrol, you are managing time and distance.
-We measure time and distance by using the car’s speedometer which indicates speed measured in miles per hour (mph), the time it takes to cover a given distance.
+We measure time and distance using the car’s speedometer, which indicates speed measured in miles per hour (mph), the time it takes to cover a given distance.
 It’s a natural unit of reference that everyone is familiar with in driving discussions.
-But for EVOC training it may not be the best reference for measuring time and distance.
-When driving through an exercise, the student does not have a mile or an hour to make a decision.
+But for Emergency Vehicle Operations Course (EVOC), training may not be the best reference for measuring time and distance.
+When driving through an exercise, the student does not have a mile or an hour to decide.
 Stuff happens in feet and seconds.
-It would be a good skill to have to be able to convert MPH to Feet/Sec (FPS).
+It would be a good skill to have to convert MPH to Feet/Sec (FPS).

 CONVERTING MPH TO FPS